arhohuttunen/arhohuttunen.com/content/posts/test-data-builders/index.md

 The code is full of **details that are irrelevant to the behavior** that we test.
 The result is very noisy.
 Also, **tests become brittle** because adding any new parameters will break a lot of tests.

-## :older_woman: Reduce Duplication With the Object Mother Pattern
+## 👵 Reduce Duplication With the Object Mother Pattern

 The object mother pattern is an attempt to avoid the before-mentioned problems.
 An object mother is **a class with factory methods for different use cases** in tests.